How to Use Long Tail Keywords in AdWords Correctly

 Mistakes and misconceptions with long-tail terms in AdWords

 1) Long-tail is good therefore the longer the better.

-Quite a few misconceptions regarding long tail keywords stem from the fact that there is no set definition of what makes a long tail keyword.
-Is it 3 words, 4 words, 5 words or even longer to be classified as a long tail term?
-PPC influencers tend to disagree on the matter but we know that these so-called ‘long tail’ keywords are frequently praised for bringing customers to websites at lower cost.
+Quite a few misconceptions regarding long-tail keywords stem from the fact that there is no set definition of what makes a long-tail keyword.
+Is it 3 words, 4 words, 5 words or even longer to be classified as a long-tail term?
+PPC influencers tend to disagree on the matter but we know that these so-called 'long-tail' keywords are frequently praised for bringing customers to websites at a lower cost.
 This has led to some less experienced advertisers thinking that the longer the term is, the more specific to their business it is and the lower the cost will be.

 This could not be further from the truth.
 Most people are pretty lazy when it comes to searching on Google.
 The majority of searches are quite short and succinct.
 The data speaks for itself: short tail keywords have more search volume and are more expensive because, unsurprisingly, more people search for them.

-This makes long tail keywords an excellent resource for finding gaps in the market.
-If you find queries/long tail terms gaining a little search volume but few competitors providing a satisfactory answer, it is beneficial to target these terms in your SEO and content strategies to boost traffic.
+This makes long-tail keywords an excellent resource for finding gaps in the market.
+If you find queries/long-tail terms gaining a little search volume but few competitors providing a satisfactory answer, it is beneficial to target these terms in your Search Engine Optimisation (SEO) and content strategies to boost traffic.
 However, this does not always translate well into PPC.

 2) If it works for SEO and content marketing it must work for PPC